JY251/Diary/README.md

 - `image_upload3`: page to upload and display image (but the image size is too large)
 - `image_upload4`: page to upload and display image; add css to set the image size (`css` can be improved to set to max width/height rather than width or height directly.)
+- `image_upload5`: page to upload and display.
+Run with server but the image is not send to the server.
+~~Not sure the image box is not displayed before an image is uploaded.~~
+Not added the image box to display even the image is not loaded yet.

 ## `PageTrans`
 ### Versions: